 First implemented in April 2016

-The one concession provided by the Government was the creation of a tax-free ‘dividend allowance’.
+The government’s one concession was the creation of a tax-free ‘dividend allowance’.

 At first, this applied to the first £5,000 of dividend income.
-But, significantly, this sum sat within the relevant tax band for overall taxation purposes.
+However, this sum fell within the relevant tax band for overall tax purposes.

 The Dividend Allowance will not reduce your total income for tax purposes.
 However, it will mean that you don’t have any tax to pay on the first £5,000 of dividend income you receive.